openstack-charmers/openstack-bundles/development/openstack-base-focal-ussuri-ovn/README.md

     sudo snap install openstackclients

-### Unseal Vault
+### Issue certificates to deployment

 This release uses vault to provide certificates to supported services.
 This allows secure communications between the end user and the cloud services, as well as securing communication between the services in the cloud.
-Vault needs to be unsealed before the configuration can be finalised and the cloud used.
+Vault needs to be unsealed and equipped with a CA certificate before the configuration can be finalised and the cloud used.

-Please refer to the  [Vault Appendix][vault-cdg] in the [OpenStack Charms Deployment Guide][cdg] for details.
+Please refer to the  [Vault][vault-cdg] and [Certificate Lifecycle Management][cert-cdg] appendices in the [OpenStack Charms Deployment Guide][cdg] for details.

 ### Accessing the cloud